Yooooomi/your_spotify/LOCAL_INSTALL.md

 The environment variables are the same as in the docker-compose for server, with an additional `PORT` variable you can set.

+## Hosting client

+- Go to the client directory and `yarn` in it
+- Run `yarn build`
+- In the build directory produced, copy `variables.js` into `variables-final.js` and replace the endpoint with the API_ENDPOINT, that is the endpoint of your backend
+- Host the static website in the build directory the way you want, I personally use `serve`

+> Note that you need to redirect all 404 errors to index.html, serve does this by default.
+> You can find an `.htaccess` file for Apache2.

-### Systemd user unit
+### Using systemd user unit

+You can have the Mongo and backend running through systemd user units.

-- Create a systemd unit file in your home directory at `.config/systemd/user/` (create the folders if they don't exist) and name it like `your_spotify.service` or however you want.
+- Create a systemd unit file in your home directory at `.config/systemd/user/` (create the folders if they don't exist) and name it something like `your_spotify.service`.

 File content should be something like (seperate one for MongoDB if needed):

 ```
 [Unit]
 Description=Your Spotify Backend